boblail/pluck_map/README.md

 It supports these databases out of the box:

- - PostgreSQL
+ - PostgreSQL 9.4+
- - MySQL
+ - MySQL 5.7.22+
- - SQLite
+ - SQLite 3.10.0+

+(Note: the versions given above are when certain JSON aggregate functions were introduced in each supported database. `PluckMap`'s core behavior will work with earlier versions of the database above but certain features like optimizations to `to_json` require the specified versions.)